-A new wave of renters is hitting the multifamily scene: Gen Z. Now that the oldest Gen Zers are graduating college, entering the workforce, and diving into the rental market, it’s time to start thinking about how you as a property developer, owner, or manager can accommodate this next generation and appeal to Gen Z renters.
+A new wave of renters is hitting the multifamily scene: Gen Z. Now that the oldest Gen Zers are graduating college, entering the workforce, and diving into the rental market, it’s time to start thinking about how you as a property developer, owner, or manager can accommodate this next generation and market to Gen Z renters.

 So what do Gen Z renters look for in a home?
 What kinds of apartment amenities and building features do they seek?
 Read on to learn more about renting to Gen Z.